 Winter has finally arrived, or least we think so.
 The first snow is about to gently caress the ground and many of us are sad that the first day of snow has finally come.
 And whether you are ready for snow or not, winter is coming.
 Although we are predicted to get only a few, short inches of the white, fluffy stuff, snow is snow and driving in snow can be a disaster if you’re not ready.
 Because getting ready for whatever life throws at you is part of living in the moment, our Audi repair experts at Avalon Motorsports in Denver have put a collection of steps to prepare your car for winter, together.

-5 Steps You Must Take To Keep Your Audi Prepare For Winter
+5 Steps You Must Take to Keep Your Audi Prepared for Winter

 1. Stock your car with a “winter supply” box.

 You’ve probably heard this time and time again.
 But it’s a way you will always know you will have exactly what you need in case of an emergency while out on the road this winter.
 Whether you get stranded in a snow bank or get a flat tire, your winter supply box will have all of the right tools you need to get through a night or day stranded out on your own in the dead of winter.